preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/digital-signage/digital-screens/index.rst

 Screens (Digital Signage)
 =====================================

+**This documentation is just started.
+More will be added soon.**

 The first youn see is the list of Screens that has been created so far:

 .. image:: page-screens-list.png

 To edit a screen, click the pen.
-To add a new sreen, so the following:
+To add a new sreen, do the following:

 1. Click the plus.
 2. Use the folllowing settings: